vsirotin/digital-treasure-chest/DeveloperNotes.md

 ## U2-3.
 Clear selection in chest
 Behavior:
-1. After user's click on "Clear criteries" selection criteries an selected numbers will be cleared.
+1. After user's click on "Clear criteria" selection criteria an selected numbers will be cleared.

 # Reporting
 ## U3-1.
 Show numbers in chest